Wanda Young

-Wanda LaFaye Young Rogers (August 9, 1943 – December 15, 2021), was an American singer, known for being a member of the Motown all-female singing group the Marvelettes, and after 1965, the lead singer.
+Wanda LaFaye Young (August 9, 1943 – December 15, 2021), was an American singer, known for being a member of the Motown all-female singing group the Marvelettes, and after 1965, the lead singer.

 Biography

 Early life

 Young was born and raised in Inkster, Michigan and was one of ten children.
 Her father, James Young, worked at the Ford plant, while her mother Beatrice was a housewife.
 Originally aspiring to be a nurse while attending nursing school, Young's professional music career started after fellow Inkster High School classmate Gladys Horton asked her to audition for a spot left by Georgia Dobbins.
 Dobbins' father had forbidden her to sing secular music.
 At this point the band had no name, having formerly been called the Casinyets (a contraction of "can't sing yet").